-Who’s a Fit for Solar?
+Who’s a Fit for Commercial Solar Power?

 Is solar electric power right for your business?
 That depends on many factors.
 Quality candidates for onsite solar arrays and storage facilities include organizations that: